blacksaildivision/vjslider/README.md

 vjslider
 ========

-Super simple and tiny vanilla JS slider
+Super simple and tiny vanilla JS slider under 1kb.
+And yes, it is responsive!